 The client manages the access data independently and is responsible for its security and periodic changes.

-Authorization concept incl. role definition
+Authorization concept including role definition

 Password policy (minimum length, special characters, periodic change)